JCCyC/hdbdos-16k/README-16K.txt

 - Make the AND and OR operators accept values from -2^31 to 2^31-1
   - Create a XOR operator
 - Support for text-mode inverse video and (in the 6847T1) lowercase
-- Create a BIN$ function (nobody cares about OCT$)
 - Manipulate the sector offset (HDBHI/HDBLO)
 - Enhance RENUM so it can renumber the first portion of a program, as opposed to only the second portion like it is currently in ECB
 - Allow GET #file,record# to obtain partial strings at EOF
 - Utility to show memory layout
+- LOAD CHR$ to load an alternate text font for different code pages, either in its standard location when in RAM mode, or in user memory when in ROM mode

 WIP: